-Bridge Rehabilitation - Major repair work such as deck replacement, bent cap repair, encasing pile, abutment repair, etc.
+Bridge Rehabilitation - Major repair work that is not considered as preservation within this program such as girder repair/replacement, bent cap repair/replacement, encasing pile, abutment repair/replacement, etc.

 Federal-aid System - A public highway eligible for assistance from the Federal Highway Administration other than a highway functionally classified as a local road or rural minor collector.